Basic Elements of the Rainwater Harvesting System Filtering

 ⦁ Most interior linings are sensitive to UV, so tanks must be opaque and their top covers closed to prevent penetration of UV radiation.

 ⦁ Linings are designed for the storage of potable water.
-While they should tolerate small amount of acidity typical for rainwater, any exposure to extreme chemical contamination from heavy industrial or agricultural pollution may damage the lining!
-Check with the manufacturer the warranty and its limitations.
+While they should tolerate a small amount of acidity typical for rainwater, any exposure to extreme chemical contamination from heavy industrial or agricultural pollution may damage the lining!
+Check with the manufacturer about the warranty and its limitations.

 ⦁ Spray-type coatings are permanent, they come with the tank and most likely, as a weaker part of the structure, they determine the lifespan of the tank.
 Fabrics-type linings are fully detachable and can be replaced if needed.
-Keep in mind that the health is above everything!
+Keep in mind that health is above everything!

 ⦁ Suitable Inner linings guarantee that the tank can be used for storing potable water.
 It does not guarantee however that the stored rainwater will be safe for drinking.
 Rainwater quality depends on many factors including local pollution, the effectiveness of pre-tank filters and diverters, maintenance of the whole Rainwater Harvesting System, as well as water post-treatment methods.

-⦁ Note that linings of rainwater tanks are severely stressed by organic and non-organic contaminants and sediments washed from the catchment area (roof), but not redirected by First-Flush diverters or pre-tank mesh-filters.
+⦁ Note that linings of rainwater tanks are severely stressed by organic and non-organic contaminants and sediments washed from the catchment area (roof), but not redirected by First-Flush diverters or pre-tank mesh filters.
 As a result, tanks (and with them linings) must be periodically cleaned (not only chemically to eliminate microorganisms, but also mechanically to remove sediments.

-Disclaimer: Our intention is to give you some ideas about the possibility, legality and benefits of rainwater harvesting for use in individual households.
+Disclaimer: Our intention is to give you some ideas about the possibility, legality, and benefits of rainwater harvesting for use in individual households.
 Note, however, that the final words belong to local jurisdictions.
 It is then strongly recommended to check with local authorities what is legal, permitted, or eventually restricted when it comes to harvesting and using rainwater in an individual household.